sondercoder/docker-pihole-sync/README.md

 # docker-pihole-sync
 A Docker Container To Sync Two Piholes.
-Currently

 # A Fork
 From ShiromMakkad's awesome project.
 Customized to fit current example docker configuration from pihole.